SeaIce-Math/spice-team.github.io/publications.md

 ## Submitted/In preparation:

 - Gupta, M., A.F.
 Thompson (2022).
-Regimes of sea-ice floe melt: ice-ocean coupling at the submesoscales, submitted.
+Regimes of sea-ice floe melt: ice-ocean coupling at the submesoscales, **Journal of Geophysical Research**, submitted.

 - Covington, J., N. Chen, M.M.
 Wilhelmus (2022).
 Bridging Gaps in the Climate Observation Network: A Physics-based Nonlinear Dynamical